 Cash provided by investing activities was \$0.1 million in 2005.
 Cash used in investing activities was \$36.3 million in 2004.
 The \$36.4 million net change was due primarily to a \$23.9 million increase in proceeds from the sale of equity investments and an \$11.1 million decrease in capital expenditures.
-The increase in proceeds from the sale of equity investments was due to the sale of an equity investment in a master franchisee in 2005.
+The increase in proceeds from the sale of equity investment in a master franchisee in 2005.
 The decrease in capital expenditures was due primarily to the timing of the renovation of our corporate headquarters, which was completed in early 2005.